Best Time to Bring Home A New Puppy

 Scheduling Veterinary Check-ups

 Regular veterinary check-ups are essential for monitoring your puppy’s health and development.
-Stay updated on vaccinations, deworming, and preventive care to keep your puppy healthy and happy.
+Stay up to date on vaccinations, deworming, and preventive care to keep your puppy healthy and happy.

 Find a local veterinarian in your rural area who understands the unique needs of rural pets.
 We had to drive an hour away to the closest vet for our dog, Hunter.
 It was not easy when he had diabetes and was almost in a coma one day.